HAKORADev/VODER/Bots.md

 - **CLI‑First Design**: All core features accessible via command line
 - **No GUI Required**: Runs entirely in headless terminals
 - **Full Dialogue Support**: Multi‑speaker script generation **now available in CLI** (both interactive and one‑liner)
+- **Optional Background Music for Dialogue**: Automatically generated, duration‑fitted ambient music with 35% volume – available in both interactive and one‑liner CLI
 - **Music Generation**: Lyrics‑to‑music synthesis with voice conversion
 - **Voice Cloning**: Extract and replicate voice characteristics from reference audio